experimentzone-team/ExperimentZoneSite/collections/_posts/2022-04-20-must-read-books-for-higher-conversion.md

   </a>
 </div>

-This is a great book we recommend for e-commerce entrepreneurs who want toget started with conversion optimization.
+This is a great book we recommend for ecommerce entrepreneurs who want toget started with conversion optimization.
 After reading Kill your conversion Killers, you will be able to spot conversion killers at a glance, run A/B tests in a smart way, and exploit factors that influence how your customers buy from you.
 You will also identify certain areas for potential revenue growth by creating important tests.